artur-carvalho/ghost-web-app/README.md

-# azure-tech-assignment
+# Ghost Web App
-This is the repository of the technical assignment
+This repository deploys an azure kubernetes cluster with the ghost web application.